The PREP Central Office is available to answer questions via email at PREP@UTSA.edu or by phone Monday-Friday from 8am-5pm at 210-458-2829.

 The program started in 1979 by a UTSA mathematics professor, Dr. Manuel P. Berriozábal.
 Today, in 2019, PREP exists at 33 sites in 25 cities and 7 states.
 PREP has served over 50,000 students in the State of Texas during the past 40 years.

-PREP is offering a hybrid instructional model for summer 2021.
-More information will be available soon.
+PREP is offering a Virtual instructional model for summer 2021.
 Curriculum will focus on Logic and its application to Mathematics, Introduction to Engineering, and topics in problem solving.
 Materials and activities as well as opportunities to engage with instructors will be available online.

 ||November 1 – January 30

 Pleaes note applications for 2021 is currently closed

 ||June 21, 2021 – July 30, 2021